regulondbunam/RegulonDBManual/manual/api-software/docker.md

 ## Installation Guide

-Download or copy the content of the following [docker-compose.yml file](https://regulondbdata.ccg.unam.mx/docker/docker-compose.yml).
+Download or copy the content of the following [file](https://regulondbdata.ccg.unam.mx/docker/docker-compose.yml) as docker-compose.yml

 Locate the file in a terminal and use the following command to get the images required from DockerHub: